What are opioids and what can they do for me?

 - Withdrawal is not dangerous, but it can be uncomfortable if done too quickly.
 Symptoms are similar to the flu—pain, nausea, chills, body aches and diarrhea.

 - If a medication is to be stopped, a slow, gradual decrease (tapering) is best.
-The patient’s physician and pharmacist can work together to develop a schedule for tapering medication.
+The patient’s physician/surgeon and pharmacist can work together to develop a schedule for tapering medication.

-How can I partner with my physician to optimize my treatment and keep me safe?
+How can I partner with my physician or surgeon to optimize my treatment and keep me safe?

 - Patients can keep an activity and pain diary to help them work towards functional goals, track triggers and develop a plan to manage them.
 Rate pain on a scale of 1 to 10 and identify any potential causes when increases occur.